Driandis/BossTime/README.md

 ```

 ##### 2.1  Generate SSh-key for git
 Open search and enter "cmd" hit enter
 enter "ssh-keygen -t rsa"
-  Under  C:\Users\Username\.ssh should be two new files.
+Under  C:\Users\Username\.ssh should be two new files
 Your key for github is in id_rsa.pub

 ### 3. Register on Git and add key
    After registering on Git